-Why does everyone keep on checking my name and ID bracelet?
+Why does everyone keep checking my ID bracelet?
 Don't they know who I am?

-Your name, date of birth, and the planned procedure will be reviewed with you and your parent(s)/guardian(s) many times while you are in the day surgery area.
-The medical staff knows who you are, but these are important safety checks to make sure that your surgeon always performs the right operation on the right person.
+Your name, date of birth, and the planned procedure will be reviewed with you and your parent(s)/guardian(s) many times while you are in the pre-op and operating room areas.
+The staff knows who you are, but these are important safety checks to make sure that your surgeon always performs the right operation on the right person.

 What's the "pre-op holding area" and what happens there?

 The "pre-op" holding area is where you stay before you go to the operating room.
 While you are waiting to go into the operating room, an IV nurse will probably start an IV.

 An IV is short for “intravenous”.
 This is a plastic tube that delivers certain solutions to your body throughout your surgery.
 It's inserted with a needle but the needle is removed after insertion so that only the plastic tube remains.
 The IV is usually placed in your hand.
 You will receive medicine through your IV to make you feel relaxed.
 If the anesthesiologist gives you a choice of which hand to put the IV in, choose the hand you don't write with.